poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 ### OpenShot Video Editor

+I use [OpenShot](https://www.openshot.org/) to combine the video recorded on my phone with the audio recorded via MIDI.
 OpenShot can be a bit unintuitive and even a bit buggy, but I've managed alright with it since I made sure I was running the latest version downloaded [from the OpenShot website](https://www.openshot.org/download/).

 I was worried at first that it would take me ages to sync the audio and video up exactly, but thankfully I realised that I didn't need to be super-accurate - as long as you hear the note around the time you press the key, it looks normal enough.

+## OK, here's how it sounds

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZbKxXBEO-WY?si=gv8_iym6Yk-TDjsq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+<p class="caption" style="margin: 0">One I recorded earlier (Maxence Cyrin's arrangement of Where Is My Mind by the Pixies).
+Output with the Steinway Model D virtual grand piano from Pianoteq, with a few minimal tweaks such as reverb (I set the room size to about 20 metres).
+(I've only been playing piano for a short while, so please excuse the standard of playing!)</p>

 ## My previous setup (audio)